pretix/pretix-docs/docs/tutorial/single-events/payment.md

 We will first enable Stripe by clicking the :btn-icon:fa3-gear:Settings: button next to it.
 This takes us to the payment settings page for Stripe, which currently only contains a :btn:Connect with Stripe: button.

-Clicking that button takes us to a dialog on stripe.com, where we will input our email address and go through the process of connecting our Stripe merchant account to our pretix account.
+Clicking that button takes us to a dialog on stripe.com.
+On that website, we will input our email address and go through the process of connecting our Stripe merchant account to our pretix account.

 We will then return to pretix.eu, navigate to our event, open :btn-icon:fa3-wrench: Settings: in the sidebar, click the :btn:Payment: subentry and open the Stripe settings.
 Instead of the single button, the page will now display a multitude of settings.